SkooppaOS/Skooppa-box/README.md

 **Other providers**(currently untested!)

 VirtualBox is currently the standard virtualization system for the Guest VM.
-If you have a different System `spider-box` supports both Parallels and VMWare Fusion.
+If you have a different System `Skooppa-box` supports both Parallels and VMWare Fusion.
 To use these, enter the `--provider`flag, when you use `vagrant up`, like this.

 `vagrant up --provider parallels`